-Follow the steps below to start retargeting by tracking URL:
+Follow the steps below to start retargeting by tracking the URL:

-To start a retargeting campaign using Replug, go to the Manage and then click on the Campaigns.
+To start a retargeting campaign using Replug, go to Manage and then click on Campaigns.

 Choose the brand (or build if you haven’t already built one) to get going.